Tangalooma Island Resort Day Cruises

-For the Day Cruise experience, you would need to leave on the 7am or 10am departure, to make the most of your day on the Islandmake any additional and any as the Whale Watch Cruise leaves Tangalooma Island Resort at 12 noon.
+For the Day Cruise experience you would need to leave on the 7am or 10am Brisbane departure to make the most of your day on the Island, as the Whale Watch Cruise leaves Tangalooma Island Resort at 12 noon.
 If you are only staying for the day, the Tangalooma Ferry has 2 departure times to chose from to return to Brisbane – 4.00pm after the conclusion of the whale watching tour, or, if you would prefer to stay longer and explore the Island, a 7.00pm departure is also available.

 Please Note: The 7pm departure time is an approximate departure time only.
 The 7pm launch from Tangalooma departs immediately after the conclusion of the nightly dolphin feeding program, which is approximately 7pm in winter, 7.30pm in spring and autumn and 8pm in summer.